 This is the first comprehensive review and summary of the management of the high lake fishery in Washington State.
 Its purpose is to document the history, goals, and unique aspects of this program, as well as angler participation in, and economic value of the fishery.
 It identifies the number and general characteristics of the lakes that are managed for a fishery, as opposed to the many waters that are left in a natural state.
 The report provides documentation of the Washington Department of Fish and Wildlife’s (WDFW’s) current high lake management practices.
 WDFW seeks to increase public awareness and understanding of the high lake fishery program; this report documents how WDFW meets the public’s need and desire for this form of recreation, while protecting other wildlife and wilderness values.
 Finally, the report is the first comprehensive preparation of recommendations on how to improve WDFW’s high lake management program.

 Historic, current, and proposed future management of sport fish in high-elevation North Cascades National Park lakes.

 Have you ever wondered about the origin of the rainbow, cutthroat, and eastern brook trout in Washington?
 Read all of the chapters from Bruce Crawford's 1979 Origin and History of the Trout Brood Stocks of the Washington Department of Game

-For a detailed analysis of the ecological effects of stocking trout in high lakes, read the three phases of the Liss and Larson report Ecological Effects of Stocked Trout in Naturally Fishless High-Elevation North Cascade National Park Service Complex, WA, USA.
+For a detailed analysis of the ecological effects of stocking trout in high lakes, read the final Liss and Larson report Ecological Effects of Stocked Trout in Naturally Fishless High-Elevation North Cascade National Park Service Complex, WA, USA.